 Search for new businesses and products so the business development department can help address climate change

 In addition, the company will pursue ESG management (discussed later).

-Recurring-revenue business: In Japan, redouble initiatives in the maintenance and clean water ESCO businesses.
+Recurring-revenue business: In Japan, redouble initiatives in the maintenance and groundwater-to-drinking-water conversion (ESCO) businesses.